After the Deluge (film): Story

-Cliff, a former music teacher, is stricken with alzheimers and is living in a nursing home.
+Cliff, a former music teacher, is stricken with Alzheimer's and is living in a nursing home.
 His three sons, with whom he has had a difficult, at times estranged, relationship, are all struggling with their lives and their roles in a post-feminist world.
 The eldest son, Martin is a fading former rock n roll star but he is still clinging to his musical dreams.
 The middle son, Alex, has a successful career and a middle-class lifestyle but his marriage is crumbling.
-Toby, the youngest and gentlest of the three, wants to have the perfect family and he alone is making an effort to stay connected with his own father.
+Toby, the youngest and gentlest of the three, wants to have the perfect family and he alone is making an effort to stay connected with his father.

-The dementia-stricken Cliff relives his past, first as a talented young musician who falls in love with the equally talented Margaret but their promising careers and love affair are both cut short by the advent of the Second World War.
-An army officer in Singapore during the Japanese invasion, Cliff is saved from death by a Welsh Sergeant named Sid who sacrifices his own life but the former then has to endure years of captivity.
-Returning to Australia, Cliff discovers Margaret, thinking he was lost, has married another man.
-Cliff becomes a school-teacher, marries a co-worker and they have three sons.
-However the marriage is a strained one as Cliff, traumatised by the war, feeling trapped by his obligations as a family man and unhappy over losing Margaret and his chances at a music career, begins to take out his resentment on his family.
+The dementia-stricken Cliff relives his past, first as a young musician who falls in love with the equally talented Margaret but their promising careers and love affair are both cut short by the Second World War.
+An army officer in Singapore during the Japanese invasion, Cliff is saved from death by a Welsh Sergeant named Sid who sacrifices his own life but then has to endure years of captivity.
+Returning to Australia, Cliff discovers that Margaret has married another man.
+He becomes a school-teacher, marries a co-worker and they have three sons.
+However the marriage is a strained one as Cliff, traumatised by the war, feeling trapped by his obligations as a family man and unhappy at losing Margaret and his chances at a music career, begins to take out his resentment on his family.

 Alex's wife leaves him and the stress affects his performance at work.
-Martin's attempts to restart his music career fail whilst Toby and his wife struggle to start a family.
-Through flashbacks, it is revealed that Margaret re-appeared in Cliff's life, offering to restart their relationship but Cliff gives up his last chance of true love by choosing to remain with his sons, a sacrifice that his sons will never know.
+Martin's attempts to restart his music career fail while Toby and his wife struggle to start a family.
+Through flashbacks, it is revealed that Margaret re-appeared in Cliff's life, offering to restart their relationship but Cliff gives up his last chance of true love by choosing to remain with his sons, a sacrifice they will never know.

-Alex quits the firm he works for and goes solo, becoming much happier in the process, relishing the time he gets to spend with his own children.
+Alex quits the firm and goes solo, becoming much happier in the process, relishing the time he gets to spend with his own children.
 Martin accepts that his youth and his dreams are over and he instead embraces the present and a new relationship, managing to re-connect with his father also.
 Toby's wife manages to fall pregnant and in his utter joy, he realises he will be a far better parent to his child than his own father ever was.

 In the nursing home, Cliff is visited by a vision of Sid.
-Cliff apologises to Sid for not achieving his dreams but Sid points out that he managed to raise three fine boys.
+Cliff apologises for not achieving his dreams but Sid points out that he managed to raise three fine boys.
 Cliff smiles for the first time.
-Imagining he is back on a sinking ship during the war, Cliff leaves his room and drowns himself in the nursing home's indoor swimming pool.
+Imagining he is back on the sinking wartime ship, Cliff drowns himself in the nursing home's indoor swimming pool.